sinneb/Gstreamer-Android-example/readme.md

+# Gstreamer example updated to Android Studio 2.0 beta 6
+Here is a new version of the tutorial-5 example using a more up to date toolset.
+This compiles on OSX 10.10.5

+1. Download and install the 1.7.90 (https://gstreamer.freedesktop.org/data/pkg/android/) gstreamer Android package
+2. Download and install the Android NDK release r10e
+3. Grab Android Studio 2.0 beta 6 and open project
+4. Set ndk.dir in Gradle local.properties to the r10e installation
+5. Point GSTREAMER_ROOT_ANDROID in Android.mk to the gstreamer installation
+6. Run

 # GStreamer 1.0 example "tutorial 5" for Android Studio with Gradle

 Here is working tutorial-5 example.
 Code originally came from [Sebastian Dröge (slomo) blog](https://coaxion.net).